 The conversation will have two people discussing a certain problem related to these types of subjects and possible solutions to the problem.

 After you listen to the conversation, you will be asked to briefly describe the situation that was discussed in the conversation.
-You will have 60 seconds in which to give your spoken response.

 When giving your response, you will first need to describe the problem that the speakers are discussing, and then state which of the two solutions you prefer, and finally to explain why you prefer that solution.